Exabyte-io/documentation/docs/models/example-simulations.md

 ## Electronic energies and wave functions

 Both electronic energies and wave functions are calculated concurrently.
-One can consult [getting started](../tutorials/first-simulation.md) to learn more.
-Example input files used for the calculation are given below:
+One can consult [getting started](../tutorials/band-structure.md) to learn more.
+Example input files are given below:

 #### VASP